Switchable Topological Polar Textures in Freestanding Ultrathin Ferroelectric Oxides

 Having established the phase diagram and identified the relevant polarization textures, we now provide a physical interpretation of the domain morphology and energetic balance of the two competing low-temperature states.

-In the wave–helix state [Fig.~\ref{fig:states}(b)], the in-plane polarization develops a dominant orientation along an equivalent $\langle 110 \rangle$ direction, while the out-of-plane component modulates along the layer plane.
+In the wave–helix state (Figure.~\ref{fig:states}b), the in-plane polarization develops a dominant orientation along an equivalent $\langle 110 \rangle$ direction, while the out-of-plane component modulates along the layer plane.
 This interplay produces stripe-like domains with a clear domain periodicity.
 The associated domain walls correspond to polarization rotations close to 71\textdegree, which are mechanically compatible with rhombohedral BTO \cite{Marton2010}.
 While this stripe-domain configuration minimizes the number of walls and preserves the full three-component polarization, it induces extended gradients of tetragonal distortion across the layer thickness.

-By contrast, the chiral-bubble state [Fig.~\ref{fig:states}(c)] adopts a markedly different domain architecture.
+By contrast, the chiral bubbles state (Figure~\ref{fig:states}c) adopts a markedly different domain architecture.
 Here, the polarization forms square-like out-of-plane domains separated by sharp domain walls that cut across both pseudocubic in-plane directions.
 In three dimensions (3D), the polarization organizes into toroidal loops, where the helical cores periodically migrate between the two layer surfaces.
-This geometry preserves the helical character of the wave–helix state; however, instead of maintaining a well-defined axis, the cores bend and progressively tend to close into loops (see Fig. S1 in the Supplemental Material~\cite{suppl}).
-These patterns involve local polarization rotations corresponding to 109\textdegree ferroelectric domain walls, which are also compatible with rhombohedral symmetry \cite{Marton2010}.
+This geometry preserves the helical character of the wave–helix state; however, instead of maintaining a well-defined axis, the cores bend and progressively tend to close into loops (further details can be seen in Figure S1 in the Supporting Information).
+These patterns involve local polarization rotations corresponding to 109° ferroelectric domain walls, which are also compatible with rhombohedral symmetry \cite{Marton2010}.
 Although a larger number of domain walls are introduced, they locally modulate the tetragonal strain and thereby relieve elastic stress without producing long-range gradients.
-Zero-temperature energy minimizations for a representative $N_z = 12$ system identify the wave-helix as the ground state, although the energy difference with respect to the chiral-bubble configuration is marginal ($\approx 0.3$~meV per formula unit).
+Zero-temperature energy minimizations for a representative $N_z = 12$ system identify the wave-helix as the ground state, although the energy difference with respect to the chiral bubbles configuration is marginal ($\approx 0.3$~meV per formula unit).
 This near degeneracy reflects a delicate competition between distinct polarization textures and suggests that both configurations may be experimentally accessible depending on growth conditions or thermal history.